RISE-iEEG: Robust to Inter-Subject Electrodes Implantation Variability iEEG Classifier: Results

 In this study, we utilized 10 pseudo-random selections (folds) to assess the performance of the RISE-iEEG model.
-Within each fold, the training, validation, and test sets comprised 64\%, 16\%, and 20\% of the data from each patient, respectively.
-Initially, the model was trained as described in section \ref{model train}.

-We evaluated the model's performance on each patient's test set data using the F1 score metric, as it provides a balanced measure of precision and recall.
-The performance of the RISE-iEEG model was assessed across the four classification tasks, and the results are presented in Table \ref{performance same patient}.
-As shown in the table, the RISE-iEEG model demonstrates acceptable performance in classifying tasks across various domains.
-We cannot apply other state-of-the-art decoders, such as HTNet and EEGNet, to the Audio Visual dataset because, as explained in section \ref{dataset}, this dataset does not provide MNI coordinates of the electrodes.
-However, we applied RISE-iEEG to this dataset to demonstrate that our model is applicable to various datasets with diverse tasks.
+Within each fold, the training, validation, and test sets comprised 64\%, 16\%, and 20\% of the data from each participant, respectively.
+The model was trained as described in section \ref{model train}.
+We evaluated the model's performance on each participant's test set using the F1 score, precision, recall, and AUC score.
+The performance of the RISE-iEEG model was assessed using two classification tasks, and the results are presented in Tab. \ref{performance same participant}.
+As shown in the table, the RISE-iEEG model demonstrates acceptable performance in classifying both tasks.
+We compared the performance of the RISE-iEEG model with advanced decoders, as explained in section \ref{Comparison models}.
+The results of comparing the performance of these models are illustrated in Fig.\ref{comparison models in same participant setting}.

-We compared the performance of the RISE-iEEG model with state-of-the-art decoders, as explained in section \ref{Comparison models}.
-Given that only the Music Reconstruction dataset contains MNI coordinates for the electrodes and the Upper-Limb Movement dataset provides the necessary projection matrices, our comparison was limited to these two datasets.
-It is worth mentioning, that we trained and tested all these comparison models exactly similar to that of the RISE-iEEG model.
-The results of comparing the performance of these models are illustrated in Fig.\ref{comparison models in same patient setting}.

-The results in Fig.\ref{comparison models in same patient setting} demonstrate that the RISE-iEEG model outperformed other state-of-the-art models in both tasks.
-For the 'Singing vs. Music' classification, RISE-iEEG achieves a test F1 score of 0.83 ± 0.03, outperforming HTNet (0.73 ± 0.04), EEGNet (0.74 ± 0.02), Random Forest (0.78 ± 0.01), and Minimum Distance (0.58 ± 0.03).
-In the 'Move vs. Rest' classification, RISE-iEEG attains a test F1 score of 0.69 ± 0.01, exceeding HTNet (0.59 ± 0.01), EEGNet (0.53 ± 0.01), Random Forest (0.52 ± 0.01), and Minimum Distance (0.52 ± 0.01).
-Moreover, RISE-iEEG exhibits a lower variance in classification F1 scores across folds compared to other decoders, indicating greater consistency in its performance.
-This consistency suggests that RISE-iEEG is more robust and reliable.
+Fig.\ref{comparison models in same participant setting} shows that the RISE-iEEG model outperformed other advanced models in both tasks.
+For the Singing vs. Music classification, RISE-iEEG achieves a test F1 score of 0.83 {$\pm$} 0.03, outperforming HTNet (0.76 {$\pm$} 0.04), EEGNet (0.74 {$\pm$} 0.02), Random Forest (0.71 {$\pm$} 0.02), and Minimum Distance (0.58 {$\pm$} 0.03).
+In the Move vs. Rest classification, RISE-iEEG attains a test F1 score of 0.69 {$\pm$} 0.01, exceeding HTNet (0.62 {$\pm$} 0.02), EEGNet (0.53 {$\pm$} 0.01), Random Forest (0.52 {$\pm$} 0.02), and Minimum Distance (0.52 {$\pm$} 0.01).